kaylahimmel/liri-node-app/homework_instructions.md

      * Edit the text in random.txt to test out the feature for movie-this and my-tweets

-___Psuedocode whatever isn't finished, update readme file, take screenshots, upload all to gitHub, and submit through BCS
+X__Psuedocode whatever isn't finished, update readme file, take screenshots, upload all to gitHub, and submit through BCS

 ### BONUS